stoermelder/vcvrack-packone/docs/EightFace.md

 ## Tips

-- 8FACE is considered an experimental module, as loading presets into modules is not robust for every module and every patch.
-There is a "Safe-mode" context menu option, which should improve the situation if you are experiencing any issues or crashes.
-Safe-mode loads presets in slower way (technically said, preset-loading in done on the next rendered frame on the screen, added in v2.2.0).
+- 8FACE is using "Safe-mode" as default setting for loading presets (added in v2.2.0).
+Safe-mode loads presets in a slower way (technically said, preset-loading in done on the next rendered frame on the screen), but is stable.
+Disabling "Safe-mode" will load presets faster, but can cause crashes or other issues.
+"Safe-mode" won't make any noticable difference if snapshots are loaded manually by clicking snapshot buttons.

 ## Changelog